mmomtchev/proj.js/README.md

 | `proj.wasm` w/o TIFF w/o `proj.db` | 13M | 1.58M |
 | `proj.db` | 8.7M | 1.3M |

-It should be noted that while using `-Os` in `emscripten` can lead two a two-fold decrease in raw size, the size of the compressed build will always remain the same.
+It should be noted that while using `-Os` in `emscripten` can lead to a two-fold reduction of the raw size, the size of the compressed build will always remain the same.

 `curl` support is enabled only in the native build - there is no simple solution to networking for the WASM build.